 In severe cases, it can spread over large areas of your body and cause a variety of uncomfortable symptoms.

 With psoriasis, red and rough skin takes on the appearance of silver scales.
 Your skin may also be dry and cracked, which can make it bleed.
 Your fingernails and toenails can become thick and pitted.

-This is the most common type of psoriasis, and can be itchy and painful.
-It makes up about 80 percent of cases.
-It causes red skin lesions and silver scales that can occur anywhere on the body.
-These can even appear on the inside of your mouth or on your genitals.
-Plaque psoriasis can be itchy and painful.
+Plaque psoriasis is the most common type of psoriasis, and can be itchy and painful.
+It makes up about 80 percent or more of cases and causes red skin lesions and silver scales that can occur anywhere on the body.

 Skin sores appear on the scalp, torso, arms, and legs.
 The scales are finer than those from other types of psoriasis.
 Some people with this type have only one outbreak that clears up without treatment, while others continue to have outbreaks over time.

-Inverse psoriasis may cause patches of red, irritated skin in your armpits, under your breasts, or around your genitals and groin.
-This is because this type of psoriasis affects your skin folds.
-It may be triggered by a fungal infection and perspiration can make symptoms worse.
+Inverse psoriasis may cause patches of red, irritated skin in body folds, such as the armpits, under the breasts, or around the genitals and groin.

 Pustular psoriasis is a rare type of psoriasis that can come on quickly.
 First, your skin becomes red and tender to the touch.
 Within hours, pus-filled blisters appear.
 These blisters may clear up and come back from time to time.

 - kidney and liver problems

 These issues can be severe.
-One type of pustular psoriasis demands immediate medical care as it can be life-threatening.
+With one type of pustular psoriasis, Von Zumbusch, you’ll need immediate medical care as it can be life-threatening.
 You may need to be hospitalized to treat it.

 - red, peeling skin